•

 Results: The study included 61 patients, with 31 (51%) men and 30 (49%) women aged 18 to 60 years.
 Most patients (54%) were urban residents, and 46% were rural.
 Among the patients, 39% were diagnosed with common mental disorders, 38% with severe mental disorders, and 23% with substance use disorders.
 Most participants with psychiatric conditions had dental caries and gingival disease, with missing teeth being common.
 Few participants reported grossly decayed teeth, and only 9% maintained good oral hygiene.

-Conclusion: This study demonstrates a higher prevalence of dental issues among people with psychiatric diseases.
+Conclusion: This study demonstrates a higher prevalence of dental issues among people with psychiatric disorders.
 It highlights the need for greater emphasis on oral health in this population and underscores the potential impact of psychiatric medications, dental hygiene habits, and socioeconomic factors on oral health outcomes.

 Publication Date